isar/isar/docs/docs/queries.md

   .findAll();
 ```

 Sorting a lot of results can be an expensive operation.
-Luckily, we can again use indexes an make our query lighning fast even if we need to sort a million objects.
+Especially since sorting happens before offset and limit.
+The sorting methods above never make use of indexes.
+Luckily, we can again use where clause sorting and make our query lightning fast even if we need to sort a million objects.

 ### Where clause sorting

-If you use a **single** index in your query, the results are already sorted by the index.
+If you use a **single** where clause in your query, the results are already sorted by the index.
 That's a big deal!

 Let's assume we have shoes in sizes `[43, 39, 48, 40, 42, 45]` and we want to find all shoes with a size greater than `42` and also have them sorted by size: